ubports/docs.ubports.com/contribute/documentation.rst

 Documentation guidelines
 ------------------------

 These rules govern how you should write your documentation to avoid problems with style, format, or linking.
-If you don't follow these guidelines, we will not accept your document.

 Title
 ^^^^^